BawCOS/Solution-Manual-CPS/docs/05-Numerical-Data-Solutions.md

 ## 4                4  7.0 20.20  27.00 27.000  39.3 24.10000 11.78431  5       0
 ## 5                5 16.3 20.00  28.00 38.600  69.0 30.53077 14.98084 13       0
 ```

+The median and third quartile are equal in exposure group 4.
+There are a large number of the observed mammals with the same life span in this group.

 c.
 Create faceted histograms.
 What are the shortcomings of this plot?